BrijeshKrishnan/metrics_dashboard/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLI metrics.
 It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
 ```
-1. Response time of requests
+1) Latency.the time taken to respond to a request.
-2. Amount of CPU and RAM usage
+2) Uptime.time of availability of the app
-3. The average bandwidth in a specifi period of time
+3) CPU Utilization
-4. Time a service is active
+4) Network Capacity. average bandwidth in month
-5. Amount of failures in a unit of time
+5) memory usage

 ```